temenostech/temenos-platform-documentation/docfx_project/home/techguides/deploy-an-update-to-an-existing-environment.md

  ### DSF Deployment Notes ###

-- For the factory run, the components mentioned in 1, 2 and 3 from the **How to deploy the DSF packages** should be defined in the factory
+- For the factory run, the components mentioned in 1, 2 and 3 from the **How to deploy the DSF packages** should be defined in the factory.

-- In an Extend environment, there will be two new folders named **pre-dsf-packages** and **post-dsf-packages**
+- In an Extend environment, there will be two new folders named **pre-dsf-packages** and **post-dsf-packages**:

      ![](./images/dsf-pre-post-packages.png)

-- In case you only have one set of DSF package to be installed into a Temenos Continuous Deployment Extend environment, please include the package in** pre-dsf-packages** folder in the GIT
+- In case you only have one set of DSF package to be installed into a Temenos Continuous Deployment Extend environment, please include the package in** pre-dsf-packages** folder in the GIT.

 - We currently support a single file inside the pre-dsf / post-dsf folders.
 Bundle all your DSF Packages into a .zip file before uploading them.